aem-design/aem.design/_manual/060-conventions.md

 })(AEMDESIGN.jQuery,_,ko, AEMDESIGN.log, AEMDESIGN.utils, AEMDESIGN.components.search, this);
 ```

-Following is an example of a behaviours used for component.
+Following is an example of behaviours used for component.

 ```javascript
 //search - behaviour